michalkmet/xp-unpacking-arguments/README.md

 ## Backlog

 Story 1: User can pass in wrong inputs, it should throw an exception
-- ⚠ TODO UAT1.1: User can pass no function name, it should throw an exception
+- ⚠ TODO UAT1.1: User can pass no function, it should throw an exception
 - ⚠ TODO UAT1.2: User can pass wrong function name (number), it should throw an exception

 Story 2: User can pass in function name and arguments, it should return result of that function with the given arguments